mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_basic/index.md

 ![Delete button](/images/creating_an_application_basic/image_008.png)

+Before moving on to creating new Tipos, first select `Menu Definitions` and delete the `Admin` Tipo.
+This uses the `MasterData` Tipo and since that no longer exists, if you don't delete the Admin (or remove the dependence), then there will be a bug in your app.

-With the App Definitions menu selected, use the + button at the bottom-right of the screen to add a Tipo to the app.
+Next, select `App Definitions` and use the + button at the bottom-right of the screen to add a Tipo to the app.
 We'll start with the `Unit` Tipo that will hold data related to a course unit.
 We'll keep things simple though.
 Our `Unit` object will only store the unit's ID and name.

 At the top of the page that comes up, you can enter the Tipo's Meta Data.
 Below we've filled out its Name, Description, Icon and Menu.
 With the Home menu selected, the Tipo will appear on the Home menu and we'll be able to access its records from there.